 This method sets the value ranges in each category equal in size.
 The entire range of data values (max - min) is divided equally into however many categories have been chosen.
 Learn more

-This method seeks to reduce the variance within classes and maximize the variance between classes.
-This is done by seeking to minimize each class’s average deviation from the class mean, while maximising each class’s deviation from the means of the other groups.
+This method seeks to reduce the variance within classes and maximise the variance between classes.
+This is done by seeking to minimise each class’s average deviation from the class mean, while maximising each class’s deviation from the means of the other groups.
 Learn more

 This method classifies data into a certain number of categories with an equal number of units in each category.
 Learn more